Year-End Tax Planning Strategy for 2023

 - Be mindful of wash sale rules during tax-loss or tax-gain harvesting.

-2025 Wealth Transfer Considerations:
+2025 Wealth Transfer Considerations

 - Explore opportunities for long-term tax minimization.
 The estate tax rate is 40% on assets above the lifetime exemption amounts, which currently stand at $12.92 million per person ($25.84 million for married couples).
 This exemption may decrease to approximately $6.5 million per person ($13 million per married couple) on January 1, 2026, unless Congress takes action before that date.
 For families with substantial wealth, various advanced gifting strategies can be considered using irrevocable trusts.

 Please don’t hesitate to reach out if you have any questions.
+2024 Federal Income Tax Brackets and Inflation Adjustments can be found here.